hannorein/rebound/README.md

   `collisions_none.c`

   A self-gravitating disc is integrated using the leap frog integrator.
-This example is also compatible with the Wisdom Holman integrator.
+This example is using the GRAPE module to calculate the self-gravity.
+You need to have a physical GRAPE card in your computer to run this example.
   Collisions are not resolved.

 *  **examples/selfgravity_plummer**